Eliashda/Eliashda/README.md

 # 👋 Welcome to my GitHub!

 Hello!
 I'm **Elias Almenda**, a passionate developer and technology enthusiast.
-I’m a **recent graduate in Systems Analysis and Development (Dec/2025)** and currently **studying Data Science**, focused on building solid foundations and evolving continuously in the IT field.
+I’m a **recent graduate in Systems Analysis and Development (Dec/2025)** and currently **studying Softawre engineer**, focused on building solid foundations and evolving continuously in the IT field.

 ---

 ## 🚀 About Me

 - 🎓 Graduated in **Systems Analysis and Development**
-- 📊 Currently studying **Data Science**
+- 📊 Currently studying **Softawre engineer**
 - 💼 Looking for my **first professional opportunity in IT**
 - 🧠 Constantly learning and improving my skills
 - 🎯 Interested in software development, data, and problem-solving